solidi/writing/64-the-not-so-small-things-of-developing-software.md

 **Support systems become collateral to burnout** - it was uncomfortable when I was engaged in a time-consuming project for months.
 Wrapping software engineering into a career is a [recipe for experiencing burnout](https://medium.com/@solidi/my-goal-is-to-ship-c772f63c278d).
 I found it crucial to find a support system to lean on.
 Software engineering requires deep thought.
 With its intensity, my support system had become collateral.
 To put the brakes on solving issues, I purposefully said no.

-**The urge to become an expert gardener** - while plenty of my contemporaries swear by the craft, few want to quit to become an expert farmer due to exhaustion.
+**The urge to become an expert gardener** - while plenty of my contemporaries swear by the craft, few quit to become expert farmers — due to exhaustion.
 At a point in my career, I see a precise repetition of events.
 Planning, developing, testing, and shipping software.
 Specifically, dealing with the politics in-between with a growing list of shelved projects.
 It may be time for me to take up gardening. :)

 ## Conclusion